Lecture 6 Generic Classes and Generic Methods

 - An unbounded generic type parameter

-is used in a generic class definition, the type parameter<T>
+Tis used in a generic class definition, the type parameter<T>is replaced byObject.

 - We can use any object (reference) type to make the parameter type